 A black isn’t showing any yellow to start with, so changing it’s yellow factor to white doesn’t change the appearance of the rabbit.
-We get even deeper into the genetics later in this article, if you’re interested in that kind of thing.
+We get even deeper into the genetics later in this article.

 Can you show a self-chin?
 How should you use one in breeding?